 - MIG welder — an electric arc welder that uses a wire to join metal components; the weld is shielded whilst being formed by an inert gas to protect it from airborne contaminants

-- 2 metalwork benches with vices — to hold materials securely for shaping and cutting
+- two metalwork benches with vices — to hold materials securely for shaping and cutting

-- Portable extraction unit — a high powered vacuum with and adjustable hood that can be positioned close to machines in the workshop to collect fumes, material from welding and grinding
+- portable extraction unit — a high-powered vacuum with and adjustable hood that can be positioned close to machines in the workshop to collect fumes and material from welding and grinding

 The laser area has two A1 and one A2 laser cutters, all fitted with fume extraction units.
 This facility allows the user to cut and engrave designs and raster images that have been processed via the cutter software, on to a variety of materials such as wood, plywood, MDF, paper, card, acrylic sheet, and fabric.

-Students are able to use the laser cutters following an induction session.
-The A1 cutters are bookable in advance via our student booking system and the A2 cutter is available for open access.
+Students can use the laser cutters following an induction session.
+The A1 cutters are bookable in advance via our student booking system, and the A2 cutter is available for open access.

 In the 3D print room, we have:

-- 6 Prusa i3 fused filament printers — which heat filaments of various plastics and deposits the molten material precisely to build the model
+- six Prusa i3 fused filament printers — which heat filaments of various plastics and deposits the molten material precisely to build the model

-- 1 Multi filament Prusa i3 printer — which uses multiple heated filaments to print, to produce a model containing several colours
+- multi-filament Prusa i3 printer — which uses multiple heated filaments to print, to produce a model containing several colours

 - architectural site models